vuejs/it.vuejs.org/src/api/index.md

   Dynamically bind one or more attributes, or a component prop to an expression.

-  When used to bind the `class` or `style` attribute, it supports additional value Tipos such as Array or Objects.
+  When used to bind the `class` or `style` attribute, it supports additional valore Tipos such as Array or Oggettos.
 See linked guide section below for more details.

   When used for prop binding, the prop must be properly declared in the child component.
 Prop bindings can specify a different binding Tipo using one of the modifiers.

-  When used without an argument, can be used to bind an object containing attribute name-value pairs.
-Note in this mode `class` and `style` does not support Array or Objects.
+  When used without an argument, can be used to bind an oggetto containing attribute name-valore pairs.
+Note in this mode `class` and `style` does not support Array or Oggettos.

 - **Esempio:**